-\boxtimes Based on the June 7, 2016, 55-a memorandum, issued by DCAS, the agency will carefully evaluate each request by longtime provisional employees for designation under § 55-a to serve non-competitively in a competitive title position to ensure that the request is not made solely to avoid the consequences of Civil Service Law § 65(3).
+- 2 - oximes The agency will actively educate hiring managers about the 55-a program and the benefits of hiring individuals with disabilities. - ⊠ Based on the June 7, 2016, 55-a memorandum, issued by DCAS, the agency will carefully evaluate each request by longtime provisional employees for designation under §55-a to serve non-competitively in a competitive title position to ensure that the request is not made solely to avoid the consequences of Civil Service Law §65(3).
 In addition, the agency will reiterate to provisional staff that 55-a certification should not be used as a substitute for passing a civil service exam.
-The agency will encourage 55-a participants to take civil service examinations.

-The agency plans to participate in career and job fairs and use internship, work-study, co-op, and other programs to attract a pool of diverse 55-a program applicants.
+The agency will encourage 55-a participants to take civil service examinations. - ☑ The agency plans to participate in career and job fairs and use internship, work-study, co-op, and other programs to attract a pool of diverse 55-a program applicants.

-The goals of the 55-a Coordinator for FY 2021 are:
+The goals of the 55-a Coordinator for FY 2022 are:

-- 1. Educate employees on 55-a program through articles written in the EEO Corner of the MOCS Monday Minute, Lunch and Learn sessions, and emails sent to staff regarding upcoming civil service exams - 2.
+- 1. Educate employees on 55-a program through articles written in the EEO Corner of the MOCS Monday Minute and emails sent to staff regarding upcoming civil service exams - 2.
 Provide information on 55-a program to candidates at job fairs, and - 3.
-Appoint 55-a eligible employees to competitive titles when possible

-\boxtimes These goals are the same as last year.
+Appoint 55-a eligible employees to competitive titles when possible - $\boxtimes$ These goals are the same as last year.

-Additional Goals, Initiatives, and Comments: None
+Additional Goals, Initiatives, and Comments: